Cheech & Chong: Roasted

 Cheech & Chong: Roasted is a 2008 roast of comedians Cheech & Chong broadcast on TBS.

 The roast

 On November 30, 2008, Cheech & Chong were honored during a roast special on TBS hosted by Brad Garrett which included other guests, among them Chong's wife.
-The event was filmed at Caesar's Palace in Las Vegas during The Comedy Festival.
+The event was filmed at Caesars Palace in Las Vegas during The Comedy Festival.

 Guests

 Brad Garrett hosted the event.
 Guests included Tom Arnold, Shelby Chong, Whitney Cummings, Andy Dick, Greg Giraldo, Penn Jillette, Ralphie May, Geraldo Rivera, Teller, and Wilmer Valderrama.